-To avoid downloading a lot of data, Rally will postprocess all data file names of a track.
-So instead of documents. json.bz2, Rally will attempt to download documents-1k.json.bz2 and will assume it contains 1.000 documents.
+Rally will postprocess all data file names of a track.
+So instead of documents.json.bz2, Rally will attempt to find documents-1k.json.bz2 and will assume it contains 1.000 documents.
 However, you need to prepare these data files otherwise this test mode is not supported.